Today, many farmers and gardeners are aware of the environmental benefits of using organic products like diatomaceous earth (DE).

 13. Preserves Flowers

-A dusting of DE has another use in saving short-lived spring and summer flowers.
+A dusting of DE is another way to save short-lived spring and summer flowers.
 It helps by drying and preserving them.

 How to Apply Diatomaceous Earth in the Garden

-One of the greatest benefits of using diatomaceous earth for plants is that the product is non-toxic.
+One of the most significant benefits of using diatomaceous earth for plants is that the product is non-toxic.

 Below are some tips on how to apply diatomaceous earth to plants.

 - A face mask is advisable, as DE can irritate your lungs if inhaled.
-Also, keep children and pets away from the substance when making an application.
+Also, when applying the substance, keep children and pets away from it.

 - Sprinkle it on the soil around potted plants, garden beds, or grass to destroy eggs and larvae.

 - You can also put DE directly on plants.
-However, avoid putting it near flowers where pollinators might land.
+However, avoid placing it near flowers where pollinators might land.

 - Further applications in the spring will kill off many of the emerging larvae.
-Kill the remaining adults as well by puffing the powder onto them.
+Puffing the powder onto the remaining adult pests will also kill them.

 Alternatively, you can mix diatomaceous earth with water and spray it.

-DIY diatomaceous earth spray recipes vary, but a general guide is to use 4 tablespoons for every gallon of water.
-Shake well and spray plants and pests.
+DIY diatomaceous earth spray recipes vary, but a general guide is to use four tablespoons for every gallon of water.
+Shake well and spray on plants and pests.

 Where to Buy